 How did I forgive myself:

-Come back to My Intention
+Come back to My WORD

-My intention is to LIVE GRATITUDE.
+My WORD is to LIVE GRATITUDE.
 This meaning that I want to let go of everything I am holding on to that adds pressure and expectation in order to have the space to let in joy and appreciation.

 Celebrate the Journey